-Figure 18 shows the monthly number of deaths from the NPR by year (with the lines becoming darker as the years progress to 2018).
-From 2011, there is no clear pattern of deaths by months (with the possible exception of a high point in May to August and low points in September to April) with little change in the overall level.
-The May to August 'hump' is missing from the deaths in 2017 but has returned in 2018.
-The reason for this is, at this stage, unclear.
+Figure 18 shows the monthly number of deaths under age 5 from the NPR by year (with the lines becoming darker as the years progress to 2020).
+From 2013, there is no clear pattern of deaths by months (with the possible exception of a high point in May to August and low points in September to April) with little change in the overall level.
+The May to August 'hump'